revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/.NET FULL STACK/SOA.md

 - The service can be made available to clients from different ends.
 All these services must be exposed through one of these ends.

-The end will consist of the following:
+The endpoints will consist of the following:

 - **Contract**: It is an agreement that is agreed upon between two parties.
 It defines how clients are expected to communicate.
 It specifies the different parameters and returns values that are to be used.
 - **Address**: This specifies where a user can find a service.
 There is an address URL that points to the location of services.